How To Improve Your Smile for Pictures

 - At-home teeth whitening: There are many affordable and easy-to-use whitening solutions on the market, from a whitening toothpaste that costs less than $10, to $35 whitening strips, to a complete whitening kit that will cost around $50.

 - At-home aligners to straighten teeth: Correcting a crooked smile used to be a long and annoying process, with braces and endless dental visits.
 Today’s at-home teeth aligners have changed all that with their mail-order aligner tray sets that are designed to move your teeth into their ideal places gradually, in about four to six months.
-The aligners are removable and clear for convenience.
+The teeth aligners are removable and clear for convenience.
 Some providers even offer at-home impression kits, allowing you to get a great smile without the need for a visit to the dentist or orthodontist.

 Why A Good Smile Matters